-The plan was also considered by the Shannon District's Management Group which facilitates information exchange, consultation, cooperation and liaison within and between Ireland's public authorities.
+The plan was also considered by a River Basin Management Group which facilitates information exchange, consultation, cooperation and liaison within and between Ireland's public authorities.

 Significant water management issues were discussed with interest groups and county councils and at a series of public consultation events in 2007 and 2008.
-Draft plan public consultation events were held between December 2008 and June 2009 including the following information events:
+Draft plan public consultation events were held between December 2008 and June 2009 including the following public meetings: